colinjlee/self-study/README.md

 ### Web Dev
 Web development technologies such as HTML, CSS, JS, Bootstrap, Jquery, etc.

-### Interview Practice
-Various practice problems from the book Cracking the Coding Interview

 ### Graphs
 Implementation of graph stuff